elibroftw/blog.elijahlopez.ca/content/posts/how-to-generate-csr.md

 ```

 Here is a pretty and succint guide on creating a Certificate Signing Request (CSR).
-I used the ed25519 algorithm because RSA is less secure, slower, and results in a longer public-key.
-I didn't get a chance to test this, but just comment down below if something didn't work.

 For the tutorial, replace all `{ Sample value }` with your values.